 Memberships and associations

-- American Society of Safety Engineers Committee on Professional Affairs (ASSE COPA)
+- American Society of Safety Professionals Council on Professional Affairs (ASSP COPA)

-- American Society of Safety Engineers (ASSE); American Society of Safety Engineers Columbia-Willamette Chapter (ASSE_CWC)
+- American Society of Safety Engineers (ASSP); American Society of Safety Engineers Columbia-Willamette Chapter (ASSE_CWC)

 - American Conference of Governmental Industrial Hygienists